dgl/nextube/README.md

 community information see the [Facebook group](https://www.facebook.com/groups/197056519103446)

+*The below are some unofficial notes.
+Using any of this can probably void your warranty, or at least make it difficult to support you, if you don't understand it, it's probably not worth trying any of this yet, sorry.*

 ## Hardware

 The device is ESP32 based.
 Around 8MB of flash? (df via API reports 7MB, which